hathitrust/lss_log_analysis/README.md

 ## Files
+* files for parsing HT full-text search logs "ls"
+  * parseQueryLogsNew.pl
+    * Program to parse ls logs (not JSON not click logs).
   * parseClicklog.pl.
     * parses json line files from ls application
   * clicklog2tsv.pl
     * converts output of parseClicklog.pl to tsv file with header listing fields.
     * Order of fields output and choice of fields to output set in __DATA__ section
   * process_cgi.pl
     * General program for pulling out cgi parameters from a get URL sent to a CGI program.
-Required by parseClicklog.pl
+Required by parseClicklog.pl and parseQueryLogsNew.pl

 * parseJSON_logs.pl
   *  Program to parse application logs roger created in attempt to unify logging.
 These logs contain one json document per line and are in /htapps/babel/logs/access.
 Note this program was a quick and dirty modification to  an earlier log program and needs a rewrite
 * parseNewPT.pl
   * Program to parse pt logs (not the json acces logs).
-* parseQueryLogsNew.pl
-  * Program to parse ls logs.